Beautiful raisin flavoured baked pears for wintery nights.

 NOTE that this baked eggplant is so delicious, and could be used in a variety of ways.
 Bake the eggplant and top salads, use with pasta, remove the flesh and mix with yoghurt.
 Even in this recipe it won’t hold its shape once you begin to handle them, but don’t worry if they are a little mushier than expected.
 All the better to mop up with flatbreads.

-If you would like other Eggplant recipes, try Cheese and Eggplant Torte, Marinated Eggplant, and Steamed Eggplant with Spring Onions and Sesame.
+If you would like other Eggplant recipes, try Cheese and Eggplant Torte, Marinated Eggplant, Eggplant Steaks, and Steamed Eggplant with Spring Onions and Sesame.

 Ottolenghi recipes include Creamy Baked Sweet Potato, Creamy Caramelised Belgium Endive, and Sticky Balsamic Sweet Potatoes.

 Or you might like to explore all Eggplant Recipes, and all of Ottolenghi recipes are here.
 Are you wanting Yoghurt recipes?
 Try here.
 Or simply browse all of our Late Summer recipes here.

 Continue reading “Roasted Aubergine with a Garlic Sauce, Pine Nuts, Basil and Yoghurt”

 This morning some eggplants were baking for a planned eggplant and yoghurt dish, and I decided to pop figs into the oven alongside the eggplants, for a great breakfast treat.
 These are easy – figs, thyme and olive oil.
 Delicious.
 Roasting or baking figs intensifies their sweetness.
 Ten minutes or so and they are ready.